-The best vegetarian halloumi fajitas served with all the trimmings.
+The best vegetarian halloumi fajitas are served with all the trimmings.
 A simple and flavorful meal perfect for any occasion.
 Ready in less than 30 minutes.

-Vegetarian fajitas with halloumi
+Vegetarian Fajitas with Halloumi

 Make some halloumi fajitas tonight!
-The perfect vegetarian alternative to our Chicken Fajita Tacos, the cheesy filled tortillas are also super easy to make, quick, and inexpensive.
+The perfect vegetarian alternative to our Chicken Fajita Tacos, the cheesy-filled tortillas are also super easy to make, quick, and inexpensive.
 So satisfying and full of flavor, no one will miss the meat!

 If you are into fajita tacos as much as we are, you might have searched for a meatless version already.
 You can replace the meat with beans, and I do that often, but halloumi is even better!
 Much much better!
-If you didn’t eat this kind of grill cheese before, you should give it a try, you will love it!
+If you didn’t eat this kind of grilled cheese before, you should give it a try, you will love it!

 What is halloumi?

-Cypriot semi-hard, unripened and brined cheese made from a mixture of goat, sheep and sometimes cow milk.
+Cypriot semi-hard, unripened, and brined cheese made from a mixture of goat, sheep, and sometimes cow milk.
 It is mostly made with vegetarian rennet but to make sure that the cheese you intend to buy is suitable for vegetarians, check what’s written on the package.

 The best thing about it?
-Except that squeaky feeling, you get when you eat it?
+Except for that squeaky feeling, you get when you eat it?
 It doesn’t melt, it keeps its shape when grilled or fried.
 This makes it a superb alternative to meat, especially at grill parties when you know that some of the guests are vegetarian.